Anttwo/MACARONS/README.md

 ### 3. Surface coverage gain module

-After pretraining an occupancy probability module, you can initialize a surface coverage gainneural module by running the following command in the main directory:
+After pretraining an occupancy probability module, you can initialize a surface coverage gain neural module by running the following command in the main directory:

 ```
 python initialize_cov.py